joshdabosh/writeups/VirtualCodeCup2020/README.md

 Due to the varying kinds of challenges I'll just be writing up 3 webs.

+And the fact that my left wrist is sore, what the heck. :(

 # Challenges
 | Challenge Name | Category | Points |
 |:-:|:-:|:-:|